revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 The parameters represented as stochastic nodes (solid white circles) in {% ref fig_full_model_gm %} are unknown random variables that are estimated in our analysis.
 For each of these parameters, we assume a prior distribution that describes our uncertainty in that parameter's value.
 For example, we apply an exponential distribution with a rate of 10 as a prior on the mutation rate $\mu$: $\mu\sim$ Exponential(10).

+The parameters represented as constant nodes (white boxes) are fixed in the analysis.

 {% subsection Alternative Models and Analyses %}

 The model choices and analysis in this tutorial focus on a simple example.
-Importantly, the modular design of RevBayes allows for certain model choices to be swapped with more complex or biologically relevant processes for a given system.
+Importantly, the modular design of RevBayes allows for many model choices to be swapped with more complex or biologically relevant processes for a given system.
-Analysis of a wide range of data types are also implemented in RevBayes (e.g. [nucleotide sequences]({% page_url ctmc %}) , [historical biogeographic ranges]({% page_url biogeo/biogeo_dating %}))
+Analyses of a wide range of data types are also implemented in RevBayes (e.g. [nucleotide sequences]({% page_url ctmc %}) , [historical biogeographic ranges]({% page_url biogeo/biogeo_dating %})).
 Moreover, it is possible to fully integrate models describing the generation of data from different sources like in the [“combined-evidence" approach]({% page_url fbd/fbd_specimen %}) {% cite Ronquist2012a Zhang2016 Gavryushkina2016 %} in a single, hierarchical Bayesian model.
 Ultimately, for any statistical analysis of empirical data, it is important to consider the processes governing the generation of those data and how they can be represented in a hierarchical model.